- No products in the cart.

 Aperol Spritz has the taste of summer.
 It’s a perfect cocktail choice if you’re serving Italian cuisine, or even if you’re just ordering pizza!

-Pour 3 parts Prosecco and 2 parts prosecco over ice.
+Pour 3 parts Prosecco and 2 parts Aperol over ice.
 Finish with a dash of soda water and garnish with an orange slice.

 2. Gin Gimlet